ArthurCaruso/WeatherApp/README.md

 # WeatherApp
-a simple web application that uses a few different APIs to check the current weather in a given city around the world.
+A simple web application that uses a few different APIs to check the current weather in a given city around the world.

 ### I used the following APIs: